D'Margio Wright-Phillips: Early and personal life

 Wright-Phillips was born and raised in Manchester and attended St Bede's College.
-His father is Shaun Wright-Phillips and his grandfather is Ian Wright.
-His uncle, Bradley Wright-Phillips, is also a professional footballer and the all-time top scorer for the New York Red Bulls.
+His father is Shaun Wright-Phillips, who is the adopted son of Ian Wright.
+His uncle, Bradley Wright-Phillips, is a former professional footballer and the all-time top scorer for the New York Red Bulls.
+Through his father, Wright-Phillips is of Grenadian and Trinidadian descent.

 Career

 Early career

 Wright-Phillips began his career with Manchester City.
 In February 2020 he moved on a loan to Blackburn Rovers until the end of the season, playing for Blackburn's youth team.

 Stoke City

 Wright-Phillips signed for Stoke City in February 2021.
 He scored on his debut for the club's under-23 team.
 He made his professional debut on 9 January 2022 in a 2–0 FA Cup victory over Leyton Orient, and his Football League debut a week later on 16 January, putting in a man of the match performance in the EFL Championship fixture against Hull City.
 He scored his first goal for Stoke on 22 January in a 3–2 defeat against Fulham.
-After breaking into the first-team, Wright-Phillips signed a new two-and-a-half year contract.
+After breaking into the first-team, Wright-Phillips signed a new two-and-a-half-year contract.
 He signed an improved contract in July 2022, reflecting his first-team status.